 Stress Buddy is more than just an app, it can also be integrated into working culture across businesses and organisations looking to improve staff health and wellbeing.
 At Coderus, we have a recognised culture of assigning a buddy to each of our team members so that nobody feels alone.

-Who Are Innovate Suffolk?
+Who is Innovate Suffolk?

 Innovate Suffolk are the creators of the annual 48-hour Hackathon in Suffolk where attendees work together, pitching ideas and creating projects that are supported by experienced mentors that take place across a 48-hour period.
 They aim to bring together technology and startup talent across the country and turn ideas into businesses.